flippyfish/flippyfish/README.md

 - The blue bar is your water meter which goes down over time, find water sources to stay hydrated
 - Flip to the exit to move onto the next level

-A video by James Watt that showcases Flippy Fish is in the root of the repository.
+A video by James Watt that showcases Flippy Fish is here: https://www.youtube.com/watch?v=9rN2lgkrqbU

 - 0:00 - 7:43:	Game mechanics
 - 7:43 - 11:45:	Playing the game

+A full playthrough of Flippy Fish can be watched here: https://www.youtube.com/watch?v=lUMaZcV6xaA&t

 ## Description